This is the one and only Excellence in Broadcasting Network.

 And then there's another story here.

-This is uh from the Raleigh News Observer, a headline, Hapless Toads.
+This is from the Raleigh News Observer.

 It's an editorial.

-Uh Supreme Court nominee Judge Roberts' legal views could spell trouble for protection of the nation's rare animals and plants.
+Supreme Court nominee Judge Roberts' legal views could spell trouble for protection of the nation's rare animals and plants.

 So we know what Reg Henry does.

-This AP story, a toad may offer insight into John Roberts' legal philosophy.
+This AP story, a toad, may offer insight into John Roberts' legal philosophy.

 The Supreme Court nominee voted against the toad in a 2003 case testing the powers of the federal government.